 The following links contain interesting information on vitamin K, including food sources of vitamin K and recent evidence that vitamin K deficiencies may be more common than was once thought:

-Vitamin K: Another Reason To Eat Your Greens - New studies find that vitamin K isn't as abundant in the diet as once thought.
+Vitamin K: Another Reason To Eat Your Greens - New studies find that vitamin K isn't as abundant in the diet as was once commonly beleived.

 NEW YORK, Oct 01 (Reuters) -- Nutrition experts say American physicians are undertrained when it comes to issues of nutrition and health. ``The authority whom patients most wish to consult for information on health -- their physician -- remains insufficiently informed about the role of diet in the prevention and treatment of disease,'' concludes a recently convened panel of US nutrition experts known as the Intersociety Professional Nutrition Education Consortium.
 Its prime directive is to raise the level of nutrition education at US medical schools.